❯

 Freetown Farm is designed to demonstrate numerous land-based sustainability practices.

 When you enter the farm, you are flanked on the left by our Climate Victory Garden and on our right by a biorentention pond and wildflower meadow we created to address community stormwater issues.
 Just past our farm stand is our northern greenhouse and straight ahead is the entrance to our Maker Space.
-To the left is the NAACP Garden, the Grow It, Eat It Garden and then our Market Garden and the HopeWorks Garden (learn more about these garden partners and the goodness we grow together here).
+To the left is the NAACP Garden, the Nourishing Garden, and then our Market Garden and the Chicken's Garden.
 Midway down the property is our Community Engagement Center.
-The southern half of the farm is comprised of our large youth garden and food forest, a medicinal herb garden, and two acres of woods that are enlivened by a stage and two small streams.
+The southern half of the farm is comprised of our large youth garden and food forest, a medicinal herb garden, and two acres of woods that are enlivened by two small streams.
 We have a flock of hens, two rescued box turtles and serve as an out yard for two local honeybee keepers.

 *The farm map was created by Hawke Reyes.